-If you are expecting multiple babies, including the possibility of giving birth to twins, there are options to consider.
-Read about planning for vaginal or caesarean birth.
+If you are expecting multiple babies, you'll have various birth options to consider.
+Read on to find out about planning for a vaginal or caesarean birth.

 It is unusual for multiple pregnancies to go beyond 38 weeks, so if you are expecting a twin birth or more than two babies you will need to consider your options early.

 People often assume that if you are expecting more than one baby they must be born by caesarean section.
 In fact, almost half of all twins are born vaginally and the process is similar to having a single baby.